Site C dam

 Power we don’t need at a price we can’t afford

-The price tag is truly staggering – $9 billion and counting.
-We will all end up footing the bill – through devastating Hydro rate increases of 30 to 40 per cent, taxpayer subsidies to Hydro debt, and potentially a reduction in B.C.’s credit rating.
-It’s the most expensive public project in B.C. history, yet the government refused to investigate alternative options or to conduct an independent review of cost and need.
+The price tag is truly staggering: according to the BC Utilities Commission, the dam is already behind schedule and over budget and could ultimately cost ratepayers $12.5 billion.
+We will all foot the bill through devastating Hydro rate hikes of 30 to 40 per cent, taxpayer subsidies to Hydro debt, and potentially a reduction in B.C.’s credit rating.
+It’s the most expensive public project in B.C. history.

 Site C would destroy land we need to grow food